victchang/detectron2-sgg/README.md

 ## Installation
 ### Requirements
-Following detectron2 v0.5, the requirements are
+According to detectron2 v0.5, the requirements are
 - Linux or macOS with Python ≥ 3.6
 - PyTorch ≥ 1.7 and torchvision that matches the PyTorch installation
 - OpenCV is optional but needed by demo and visualization